-This summer certificate program will provide a comprehensive set of tools to support advanced studies in the area of quantitative finance, or to prepare for employment in the financial or investment industries.
+This certificate program provides a comprehensive set of tools to support advanced studies in the area of quantitative finance, or to prepare for employment in the financial or investment industries.
 Students will master the mathematical, statistical and economics fundamentals necessary for advancement in financial professions today, and will develop a fundamental understanding of R programming via course utilization.

 You can augment skills and knowledge gained from your degree study or professional experience with an additional area of focus.
 For undergraduate students, you can take care of some of your general education credits to earn a companion credential that complements your degree.
 Set yourself apart in the job market with this marker of professional readiness.

-This 11 credit program runs full term in Summer Quarter with late afternoon/early evening classes held Mondays through Thursdays.
-The first course in the sequence below, AMATH 460, can also be taken during spring quarter 2013.
+This 11 credit program runs from Winter through Summer Quarter with late afternoon/early evening classes held Mondays through Fridays.

-Watch 2 minute program overview video featuring Professor Konis
+Watch a 2 minute program overview video featuring Professor Konis

-- AMATH 460 Mathematical Fundamentals for Quantitative Finance (3 credits)
+- CFRM 460 Mathematical Fundamentals for Quantitative Finance (3 credits)

-- AMATH 461 Probability and Statistics for Computational Finance (3 credits)
+- CFRM 461 Probability and Statistics for Computational Finance (3 credits)

-- AMATH 462 Introduction to Computational Finance and Financial Econometrics (5 credits)
+- CFRM 462 Introduction to Computational Finance and Financial Econometrics (5 credits)

 Additional Curriculum Information